 It’s also important to learn which ticks populate the place you live or plan to visit.
 (There are over 80 kinds.)
 We know the deer (or blacklegged) tick carries the most serious disease, Lymes.
 It’s recognizable by its reddish-brown body.
 Others like the Lone Star, American Dog, Rocky Mountain Wood, and Dog tick types do not transmit Lyme disease, but can still transmit other nasty things.

 What to Wear

-Your best chance of fighting off ticks is by wearing the right layers (A top layer like the ExOfficio BugsAway Lumen Hoodie is a great place to start).
+Your best chance of fighting off ticks is by wearing the right layers.
 Long sleeves and pants are your best form of protection.
 To make sure you don’t fry, try for light-colored clothing.
 You can even tuck your pant legs into your socks (we won’t tell) for more protection.

 Then there’s the second step of adding some sort of repellent to clothes, boots, and camping gear.
 However the most commonly used tick-busters – something with at least 20-percent DEET and permethrin (or picaridin) – are not so human-friendly, so you can look into other natural options if you’re concerned.

 You can try all this … You can be diligent about checking your clothing, pets, and body parts (especially ears, underarms, back of the knees, and scalp) after you're in the bush and you can even take a shower right after you come in to help unhinge the insects before they bite.
 But one day, an eight-legged (not six), blood-sucking tick will certainly take hold, and you’ll want to act fast.

 The Center for Disease Control recommends good old tweezer extraction.
 (The fine tips can even help you with a sesame seed-size nymph tick.)
 Position the tweezers as close to the skin as possible and pull straight out.
 No twisting, no squishing, no burning the tick off (as much as you would like to kill that sucker).